When and How to Harvest Cucumbers

 Keep in mind, the first flowers on the cucumber plant are male; female flowers (which produce the cucumbers) follow a week or two after the males.
 Bees are essential for pollination–carrying the pollen from the male flowers to the female.
 There will be few cucumbers in gardens where bees are not active.

-When to harvest cucumbers
+When to Harvest Checklist

-How to harvest cucumbers
+How to Harvest Cucumbers

 • Cut the fruit from the vine with a knife or pruner.
 Pulling fruit from the plant may damage brittle vines.